This evening’s meeting is the last before Christmas and nine attended. Seven members welcomed two visitors, Piers and Annette.

-There were 10 members at this evening's meeting and we welcomed a new member, Alney.
+There were ten members at this evening's meeting and we welcomed one new member, Alney.
 Robbie opened the meeting with a presentation of the Anthology of our forthcoming Festival of Chichester entry.
 Robbie appealed to members to sell tickets.
 Each member should sell at least four tickets if we are to recover our costs.
 Sharon volunteered to provide and serve drinks at the Festival of Chichester.

 We spent the evening rehearsing our presentation for the Festival, which took 65 minutes and that was considered about right.